 • Stir together the baking soda, salt, unprepared pudding mix, unprepared cake mix, flour, and nonpareil sprinkles in a separate bowl (see note 1).
 Stir until combined.

 • Add dry ingredients to wet.
 Mix gently until just combined; do not overmix or sprinkles will bleed colors.
-Heads-upโ€”this cookie dough gets thick!
+Heads-up—this cookie dough gets thick!

 • Form cookie dough balls that are each 2 tablespoons in size.
 Roll balls that are taller rather than wider.
 Place cookie dough balls on a plate and cover.
-Refrigerate for 1โ€“2 hours.
+Refrigerate for 1–2 hours.

-• Remove from the oven and allow cookies to stand on the cookie sheet for another 3โ€“4 minutes.
+• Allow cookies to stand on the cookie sheet for another 3–4 minutes.
 Remove with a metal spatula to a cooling rack until fully cooled.

 • In a large bowl, beat the room-temperature butter and cream cheese until completely smooth; mix in the vanilla and salt.
-Add in the powdered sugar and then beat until the frosting is smooth.
+Add in the powdered sugar and beat until the frosting is smooth.
 It may seem like you need more liquid, but just keep beating; it will come together!
-If it does happen to be too wet, add a bit more powdered sugar and if it is too dry, add a touch of milk or cream.
+If it does happen to be too wet, add a bit more powdered sugar, and if it is too dry, add a touch of milk or cream.

 • Transfer the frosting to a plastic bag and cut off the tip.
 You can also use a piping bag with a small tip.
 Frost each cooled cookie by piping the frosting in a swirl on top.
 Sprinkle tops of the cookies with extra sprinkles and press a frosted animal cracker into the center of each cookie.